tgracchus-zz/assetuploader/README.md

 * **Technical Notes**:
+This is the tricky endpoint:
 Since the user can put the asset again as long as the signed url is valid.
 We need to make sure we mark the correct file and it don´t get overwrited.
+There is several approaches here:
+* Update status no matter if the put to s3 has expired or not.
+This will allow the user to mark the file as completed, but it can be overwrited.
+From that point, beahviour might be unexpected depending of the implementation.
+One example: the version marked as uploaded can get deleted by an overwrite, so, we will get a version which is not matching what the user marked as uploaded.
+Another one: its marked as completed, we got the get link, then its overwrited.
+What happens now?

 For this reason,this endpoint schedule a task to mark the asset once the expiration time as elapsed.
 That explains the 201 and not a 200 as successful response code